real-artswan/EasyThreeD-K7-STM32/README.md

 ## Additional Files
 Compiled binary - (TBA)
 - Hotbed is enabled.
 If you do not have a hotbed, make sure the temp is set to 0 in your slicer
-- Backlash correction is enabled, with all settings on 0 by default.
-There is currently a bug in this Marlin feature that causes layer shift.
+- Backlash correction is disable, as there is currently a bug in this Marlin feature that causes layer shift
 - Input Shaping: Enabled, default 0 damping factor

 ## Notes on Marlin 2 Config